madacol/blog/My values.md

 Values that are a consequence of my **core values** and the way the physical world works

-- Maximize other people's value, as long as they don't conflict with a common shared values
+- Maximize people's values, as long as they don't conflict with a common shared values

     As a society have we ever defined these **shared values** in a cristal clear way?.\
     I'm not sure what the differences are among countries.\